 Compensation - Stock Compensation (Topic 718) - In May 2017, the Financial Accounting Standard Board ("FASB") issued Accounting Standards Update ("ASU") No. 2017-09 Compensation-Stock Compensation (Topic 718): Scope of Modification Accounting, which provides guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting in Topic 718.
-ASU 2017-09 is effective for fiscal years beginning after December 15, 2017 and interim periods within those fiscal years, and early adoption is permitted, including in an interim period.
+ASU 2017-09 is effective for fiscal years beginning after December 15, 2017 and interim periods within those fiscal years.
 ASU 2017-09 is to be applied on a prospective basis to an award modified on or after the adoption date.
-We are currently considering our timing of adoption and evaluating the impact of this updated standard, but do not expect the adoption of ASU 2017-09 will have a material impact on our condensed consolidated financial statements.
+We do not expect the adoption of ASU 2017-09 will have a material impact on our condensed consolidated financial statements.

 Goodwill Impairment (Topic 350) - In January 2017, the FASB issued ASU No. 2017-04, Simplifying the Test for Goodwill Impairment (Topic 350).
 Under the new standard, goodwill impairment would be measured as the amount by which a reporting unit's carrying value exceeds its fair value, not to exceed the carrying value of goodwill.
 This ASU eliminates existing guidance that requires an entity to determine goodwill impairment by calculating the implied fair value of goodwill by hypothetically assigning the fair value of a reporting unit to all of its assets and liabilities as if that reporting unit had been acquired in a business combination.
 The new standard is effective for annual periods, and interim periods within those annual periods, beginning after December 15, 2019 with early adoption permitted for annual goodwill impairment tests performed after January 1, 2017.
 The standard must be applied prospectively.
 Upon adoption, the standard will impact how we assess goodwill for impairment.
-We are currently considering our timing of adoption and do not expect ASU 2017-04 will have a material impact on our consolidated financial statements.
+We do not expect ASU 2017-04 will have a material impact on our consolidated financial statements.

 Statement of Cash Flows (ASC Topic 230) - In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash, which clarifies guidance on the classification and presentation of restricted cash in the statement of cash flows.
 Under the ASU, changes in restricted cash and restricted cash equivalents would be included along with those of cash and cash equivalents in the statement of cash flows.
 As a result, entities would no longer present transfers between cash/equivalents and restricted cash/equivalents in the statement of cash flows.
 In addition, a reconciliation between the balance sheet and the statement of cash flows would be disclosed when the balance sheet includes more than one line item for cash/equivalents and restricted cash/equivalents.
 ASU 2016-18 will be effective for us beginning on January 1, 2018 and will be applied on a retrospective basis.
 Early adoption is permitted.
-We are currently considering the timing of our adoption and do not expect ASU 2016-18 will have a material impact on our consolidated financial statements.
+We do not expect ASU 2016-18 will have a material impact on our consolidated financial statements.

 In August 2016, the FASB issued ASU No. 2016-15 Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
 ASU 2016-15 provides guidance on how certain cash receipts and cash payments are presented on the statement of cash flows.
 ASU 2016-15 is effective for annual reporting periods beginning after December 15, 2017.
 Early adoption is permitted.
-We are currently considering the timing of adoption and do not expect the adoption of ASU 2016-15 will have material impact on our consolidated financial statements.
+We do not expect the adoption of ASU 2016-15 will have material impact on our consolidated financial statements.